Local Tibet Tours

-Travel Permit, also called Aliens' Travel Permit (A.T.P), is required to visit closed areas.
+Travel Permit, also called Aliens' Travel Permit (A.T.P), is a must for foreigners to visit closed areas.
 It is issued by Foreign Affairs Section of the Local Public Security Bureau (PSB).
-The Law on the Control of Entry and Exit of Foreigners (Order of the President of the People's Republic of China (No.31), 22.11.1985, Chapter 4), says:
+The Law on the Control of Entry and Exit of Foreigners says:

 1. Article 20: Foreigners who hold valid visas or residence certificates may travel to places declared open to foreigners by the Chinese Government.

-2. Article 21: Foreigners who desire to travel to places closed to foreigners shall apply for travel permits from local public security organs [i.e., the police].
+2. Article 21: Foreigners who desire to travel to places closed to foreigners shall apply for travel permits from local police.

 Closed Regions of Tibet

-Note: Lhasa and Nagqu regions are open to foreign travelers and no need for Travel Permit.
+Note: Lhasa and Nagqu regions are open to foreign travelers and need no Travel Permit.

 1. Tsetang: Samye Monastery, Tomb of Tibetan King, Changdruk Temple, Yumbulakhang